 The raccoon is mostly nocturnal.
 It is also solitary, except for mothers and their young.
 In the winter, the raccoon may sleep in its den for a few weeks but it does not hibernate.
 The raccoon usually walks, but it can run at speeds of up to 15 miles an hour.
 It is also a good swimmer and often hunts for food in the water.
 The raccoon makes a variety of vocalizations including hisses, whistles, screams, growls and snarls.

 When raccoons enter and nest in structures, it is usually in the attic or chimney.
 The exclusion service always begins with a thorough inspection of the roof area to identify any and all possible points of entry.
-Removing the animals is accomplished via either trapping or “evicting”, depending on the location of the nesting site.
-Once the raccoons are out of the structure, we will prevent future problems by either installing a chimney cap or securing entry points with galvanized steel screening, attached with screws.
+Removing the animals is accomplished via either one-way exclusion doors, trapping or "evicting", depending on the location of the nesting site.
+Once the raccoons are out of the structure, we will prevent future problems by either installing a chimney cap or securing entry points with color-matched aluminum trim coil, attached with stainless steel screws.
 In some cases, we will repair the damaged area with new material (wood, shingle, flashing, etc.).
 The standard warranty for raccoon exclusion is 12 months, but extended warranties are available.